Commentary by Laura Morazzini | Cover by Armadilly Comics

 According to de Botton, we long for justice and meritocracy, but a perfect meritocratic world is one in which a stardardized systemof worthiness determines your place in the social and economic hierarchy.
 Such a world, not only is undesirable, but also, and most importantly, impossible.

 This is key to remind when, for example, we apply for jobs.
 How can their answer, which is based on a few lines we wrote on a busy Thursday evening, accurately judge our worthiness?
 Should we pity and blame ourselves or should we embrace the fact that randomness is also a key variable in human life?

 Keeping this in mind, it is worth wondering: can success really have an objective meaning?

 Laura studied International Relations at the University of Bologna and at the National University of Singapore.
 She is currently pursuing a MA in International Relations and Diplomatic Affairs.
-Her main areas of expertise are international security and East Asia, but she's also interested in social behaviour.
+Her main areas of expertise are international security, East Asia and authoritarian regimes, but she is also interested in public policies, in particular youth policies.

 Even if formulated on the basis of reliable sources and data, the articles proposed express the personal opinions of the authors.